 9. Assess and identify discharge planning needs with consideration of patients medical, psychological, behavioral and socioeconomic status as well as anticipated therapeutic outcome(s).

-10. Plan, attend, and/or lead community reintegration outings when appropriate.
+10. Plan, attend, and/or lead community reintegration outings as appropriate.

 11. Follow established documentation policies and guidelines regarding initial evaluations, treatment/progress notes, teaching records, and discharge summaries as set forth by the department.

-12. Instruct/encourage patient, family members and/or caregiver(s) involvement in therapeutic activities (e.g. feeding guidelines, language stimulation techniques, equipment use and care).
+12. Instruct and encourage patient, family members and/or caregiver(s) involvement in therapeutic activities (e.g. home exercise programs, orthotic/equipment use and care).

 13. Demonstrate productivity at the discretion of the Program Manager, averaging 62.5%.

-19. Make suggestions regarding purchase of new equipment and supplies, when necessary.
+18. Make suggestions regarding purchase of new equipment and supplies when necessary.

 Other job duties:

 Must demonstrate a professional and enthusiastic interest in pediatrics, enhancement and development to address the diverse and holistic needs of this population.
 Must have a working knowledge of the principles of pediatric physical therapy.
 Knowledge of growth and development, and of diseases and disabilities.
 Ability to work well with others.
 Ability to communicate well, both verbally and in writing.
 Computer system/software proficiency.

 Current/eligible for District of Columbia physical therapy license CPR certification

 Graduate of a CAPTE approved physical therapy curriculum.